 Better understanding can bring comfort to using these technologies.

 Integrate immersive tech skills and concepts into content area lessons.

 Sets the stage for future learning and experiences.

 For a majority of my career, I taught using Sandra Kaplan’s Depth and Complexity Icons.
 To this day, I believe these icons are the best instructional tools for multiple pathways to true understanding.
 One of the icons is Language of the Discipline.
 At first glance, you’d think “vocabulary,” however, as I explained to students, it is simply the words you need to communicate about a certain subject/topic.
 Using disciplinary language brings specificity to the message you are trying to convey and brings clarity to communications.
 Imagine talking about baseball using vagaries such as “squares that each player must touch” or the “guy wearing the creepy mask” instead of “base” and “umpire.”

-When a topic is “new” to us, we have a limited number of words at our disposal.
+When a topic is “new” to us, we have a limited number of words writing a case brief.
 It takes repeated use over time to cement those terms into our everyday vernacular.
 In fact, it takes approximately 17 exposures!